IBM/aspera-cli/CONTRIBUTING.md

 make single GEM_VERSION=4.11.0
 ```

+## Development check list for new release

+When preparing for a new release do the following:

+- TODO

 ## Long Term Implementation and delivery improvements

 - replace rest and oauth classes with ruby standard gems: